padmanaresh1986/linux/README.md

 Execute “df -h”, showing periodic updates every 1 second (pro tip: -d flag shows visual updates)
 >$ watch -n1 df -h

+**File and Directory**

+List all files (including hidden) in a long listing human-readable format in the current directory (specifying . is optional).
+>$ ls -hal .

+Display the present working directory
+>$ pwd

+Create one or more new empty file
+>$ touch file1 file2

+Create a new directory
+>$ mkdir dir1

+Create a directory tree using -p option
+>$ mkdir -p dir1/dir2/dir3

+List the directory tree using tree command
+>$ tree dir1

+NOTE: Install tree package, if you encounter the following error:
+bash: tree: command not found*
+>$ apt install tree

+Copy (duplicate) file(s) from one directory to another (-v option for enabling verbose mode)
+>$ cp -v file1 dir1/file1-copy

+Copy directory and all it’s content to a new directory
+>$ cp -vr dir1 dir1-copy

+Rename or move a file.
+If file2 is a directory, then file1 into moved into that directory
+>$ mv -v file1 file1-rename
+>$ mv -v file1-rename dir1

+Remove a file or empty directory (-f option force deletes without asking)
+>$ rm file1

+Remove a directory and its contents recursively (-v option for enabling verbose mode)
+>$ rm -vr dir1

+Create a symbolic link (pointer) to a file or directory
+>$ ln -s file1 file1-link

+Write a simple text to a file
+>$echo "hello, world!" > hello.txt

+View the contents of a file
+>$ cat hello.txt

+Paginate through a large file
+>$ less hello.txt

+Display the first 20 lines of a file
+>$ head -n 20 hello.txt

+Display the last 20 lines of a file
+>$ tail -n 20 hello.txt

+Display the last 10 lines of a file and follow the file as it updated.
+>$ tail -f hello.txt